-As the focus of the EGI SVG will be on ensuring that the software released in the UMD is as secure as possible, and the issue handling is focussed on this, the EGI Middleware Unit who will inevitably need to interact with this process.
+As the focus of the EGI SVG will be on ensuring that the software released as part of the UMD is as secure as possible, and the issue handling is focussed on this, the UMD will inevitably need to interact with this process.

-7.1 The EGI Middleware unit will be alerted when a Risk Assessment is complete
+8.1.
+The UMD will be alerted when a Risk Assessment is complete

-The SVG will alert the EGI middleware unit when a risk assessment is complete, stating the target date for fixing of the problem, and the software involved.
+The SVG will alert the UMD when a risk assessment is complete, stating the target date for resolution of the problem, and the software involved.

-7.2 The EGI Middleware Unit and Software provider work to provide a new version in time on TD
+8.2.
+UMD and Software provider ensure new version is available in time on TD

-The EGI Middleware Unit and the software provider will need to co-ordinate their work to ensure that a new version of the software, with the vulnerability fixed, is available in the UMD on or before the target date.
+The UMD and software provider will need to co-ordinate their work to ensure that a new version of the software, with the vulnerability fixed, is available on or before the target date.
 In some cases, such as issues categorized as critical or high risk, an emergency release may need to be made available.

-7.3 The EGI Middleware unit informs SVG when about to release a version which fixes a vulnerability
+8.3.
+UMD informs SVG when about to release a version containing a vulnerability resolution

-The EGI Middleware unit should inform SVG when they are about to release a version which fixes a vulnerability.
+The UMD should inform SVG when they are about to release a version which fixes a vulnerability.
 This allows SVG to complete the advisory as appropriate and refer to the release version.

-7.4 The EGI Middleware unit ensures release notes refer to the advisory
+8.4.
+UMD ensures release notes refer to the advisory